canokeys/canokey-stm32/README.md

 < 90 00 : Normal processing.
 ```

-After initialization, you are free to use Canokey with applications, such as:
+After initialization, you are free to use CanoKey with applications, such as:

 - GPG, e.g. `gpg --card-status`
 - SSH with pkcs11, e.g. `ssh -I /usr/lib/x86_64-linux-gnu/opensc-pkcs11.so user@host`